Ukrainian defenders dig in as Russia boosts firepower

 Sea-launched Russian cruise missiles destroyed the headquarters of a Ukrainian military unit stationed farther west in the Dnipro region, Konashenkov said.
 Neither the Ukrainian nor the Russian military claims could be independently verified.

-The airport in Dnipro, Ukraine’s fourth-largest city, was also hit by missiles twice on Sunday, according to the regional governor.
+Missiles twice struck the airport in Dnipro, Ukraine’s fourth-largest city, on Sunday, the regional governor said.

-On Sunday night, Zelenskyy again called on Western countries to provide more assistance to Ukraine.
-During talks with German Chancellor Olaf Scholz, Zelenskyy said, he discussed “how to strengthen sanctions against Russia and … force Russia to seek peace.”
+On Sunday night, Zelenskyy again appealed for more assistance.
+Speaking with German Chancellor Olaf Scholz, he said he discussed “how to strengthen sanctions against Russia and . . . force Russia to seek peace.”

 “I am glad to note that the German position has recently changed in favor of Ukraine.
 I consider it absolutely logical,” Zelenskyy said.

-The president of the European Commission said on CNN’s “State of the Union” Sunday that Ukraine’s response to a questionnaire she recently handed to Zelenskyy will enable her to decide whether to recommend the nation as a candidate to join the EU.
+The president of the European Commission said on CNN’s “State of the Union” that Ukraine’s response to a questionnaire she gave Zelenskyy will help her decide whether to recommend the nation as a candidate to join the EU.

 “Yesterday, somebody told me: ‘You know, when our soldiers are dying, I want them to know that their children will be free and be part of the European Union,’” von der Leyen said.

-Ukrainian authorities have accused Russian forces of committing war crimes against civilians, including airstrikes on hospitals, a missile attack that killed at least 57 people at a train station and other violence discovered as Russian soldiers withdrew from the outskirts of Kyiv.
+Ukrainian authorities accuse Russian forces of committing war crimes against civilians, including airstrikes on hospitals, a missile attack that killed at least 57 people at a train station and other violence.

-A day after meeting with Zelenskyy in Kyiv, Austrian Chancellor Karl Nehammer announced that he will meet Monday in Moscow with Putin.
-Austria, a member of the European Union, is militarily neutral and not a member of NATO.

 Ukraine has blamed Russia for killing civilians in Bucha and other towns outside the capital where hundreds of bodies, many with their hands bound and signs of torture, were found after Russian troops retreated.
 Russia has denied the allegations and falsely claimed that the scenes in Bucha were staged.

-In Mariupol, Russia was deploying Chechen fighters, reputed to be particularly fierce.
+In Mariupol, Russia deployed Chechen fighters, reputed to be particularly fierce.
 Capturing the city on the Sea of Azov would give Russia a land bridge to the Crimean Peninsula, which Russia seized from Ukraine eight years ago.

 The Institute for the Study of War, an American think tank, predicted that Russian forces will “renew offensive operations in the coming days” from Izyum, a town southeast of Kharkiv, in the campaign to conquer the Donbas, which comprises Ukraine’s industrial heartland.